Jyotsana0408/Pytest_Learning/README.md

-# 🧪 Pytest Tutorial Series
+# 🧪 Pytest Learning Series

 Welcome to the Pytest Learning Series!
 This repository documents a hands-on journey through core Pytest concepts, automation techniques, and testing strategies using Python—perfect for QA engineers, developers, or curious coders.